‘Begin at the beginning,’ the King said gravely,

 The king’s instruction is so general that it may seem vacuous.
 However, it aptly describes what happens when we program a computer, or our computer executes a rule-based process.
 But rather than moving from the beginning to the end, a characteristic feature of many programs is that they execute code in an iterative fashion.

-To “re-iterate” something is to repeat something.
-In ordinary language, proceeding in an “iterative” fashion typically means to proceed step-by-step.
+The Latin term iter means “route”, and to “re-iterate” something is to repeat something.
+In ordinary language, proceeding in an “iterative” fashion typically means to proceed step-by-step until some end or goal is reached.
 If the steps are very similar or even identical, doing things repeatedly easily gets tedious.
 A notorious example of such iteration is illustrated by Figure 12.2:

 In computer science, the notion of iteration implies that some code is executed repeatedly.
 However, doing something more than once only makes sense if some aspect of the computed code or answer can change.
-Thus, when repeating code, there typically is a value or object (e.g., some variable or data) that changes between consecutive iterations.
+Thus, when repeating code, there typically is at least one data object (e.g., some value of a variable) that changes between consecutive iterations.
 More specifically, an iterative task has the general form “for each \(X\), do \(Y\)”.
 Thus, some task \(Y\) is solved repeatedly for very input or data element \(X\).
-Even when the task \(Y\) always remains the same, changing the inputs or data elements \(X\) implies that iterations can yield different results.
+Even when the task \(Y\) always remains the same, changing the data or input \(X\) implies that iterations can yield different results.
 The change in \(X\) can be quite subtle.
 It often concerns only the value of a counter or index variable that notes the current repetition or points to some particular location in some larger data structure.
-In other cases, the code can contain random elements (e.g., drawing random values from some set or distribution), so that repeated executions of some task \(Y\) can yield different results.
+In other cases, the code can contain random elements (e.g., randomly sampling values from some set or distribution), so that repeated executions of some task \(Y\) can yield different results.

 Whereas people easily get bored or distracted when doing the same thing over and over again, computers usually do not mind and are really good at it.
-Thus, whenever a procedure or process requires many repetitions, computers are faster and more reliable than people.
+Thus, whenever a procedure or process requires iteration, computers tend to be faster and more reliable than people.

 After working through this chapter, you should be able to: